The Carnival Custom of Boules & Genitsaroi

 The Quiet Assembly and the Old Ways

 Our journey began with a series of intimate visits to local households—a ritual known as the “kalésmata.”
 In each home, the young men, dressed in meticulous costumes and armed with a handful of treasured silver ornaments, were being called forth to join the mpoulouki.
-The process, almost dance-like in its cadence, followed unspoken rules passed down through generations.
-I was struck by the solemnity and warmth with which each participant embraced the ritual, as if stepping into a role that was both ancient and deeply personal.
+The process followed unspoken rules passed down through generations.
+Each participant seemed to carry the weight of it—unhurried, deliberate.

 The “kalésmata”